Baptistemontan/leptos_i18n/docs/book/src/declare/04_ranges.md

 # Ranges

-We just talked about plurals, which are standardized, but we have a little unorthodox features that I called ranges.
+We just talked about plurals, which are standardized, but we have a little unorthodox feature that I called ranges.

 They are based around a count and display different translations based on this count.

-To declare them the key takes a sequence where each element is a sequence with the first element being the value, and the other element the count to match against:
+To declare them, the key takes a sequence where each element is a sequence with the first element being the value, and the other element the count to match against:

 ```json
 {